-Here you will be provided with information to help you enjoy your Sun Valley Resort vacation safely while maximizing fun on the mountain.
+Here is information to help you enjoy your Sun Valley Resort vacation safely while maximizing fun on the mountain.
 Remember to always ski and ride within your ability and be aware of the skiers/riders around you.

 All participants within the permit boundary are considered skiers and are subject to Idaho Statute title 6 chapter 11, 6-1106 Duties of Skiers.

 When operated in accordance with the rules and regulations of the Sun Valley Ski Area, ski equipment is allowed, with the exception of ski bikes, snow trikes, snow bikes, plastic snowboards, sleds, discs, snow scooters, toboggans, and/or tubes, which are prohibited at the Sun Valley Ski Area.

 Sun Valley Company allows the use of adaptive devices or other “manually-powered mobility aids” designed for use on the slopes, including mono skis, bi skis, skibikes, and outriggers.
 Reasonable accommodation for users of on slope “manually-powered mobility aids” will be made so long as such use does not create an undue burden on the safety and efficiency of normal operations.
 Users may be required to load and unload safely with minimal assistance or participate in an approved adaptive program.
 Additionally, the Sun Valley Ski Area offers or will arrange for adaptive equipment when requested in advance by individuals wanting to enjoy sports at the Sun Valley Ski Area.

 Sun Valley Company in conjunction with the USDA Forest Service established a public access policy precluding motorized equipment on slopes and trails within the established boundaries of the Special Use Permit granted for public skiing access.
 That policy remains in effect.